Battle of Kakarong de Sili: Legacy

 The battle was considered del Pilar's first "baptism of fire" as a revolutionary general.
-The Kakarong republic, though hardly recognized or even remembered by historians today, was considered the first organized republic of the Philippine Revolution.
+The Kakarong Republic, though hardly recognized or even remembered by historians today, was considered the first organized republic of the Philippine Revolution.

 In 1924, the Kakarong Lodge No. 168 of the 'Legionarios del Trabajo', named in memory of the 1,200 Katipuneros who perished in the battle, erected a monument, the Inang Filipina Shrine (Mother Philippines Shrine) in the barrio of Kakarong of Pandi, Bulacan.
 The actual site of the battle is now a part of the barangay of Real de Kakarong.

 General Emilio Aguinaldo became the first Philippine president to visit this ground in the late 1950s.

+Eusebio Roque monuments stand at Bagumbayan, Bocaue and at Bulacan Heroes Park, Bulacan Provincial Capitol in his honor.